apache/activemq-artemis/docs/user-manual/en/ha.md

 usually if the server process is killed rather than the machine itself crashing, then the client will failover straight away.

-ActiveMQ clients can be configured to discover the list of live-backup server groups in a number of different ways.
+Apache ActiveMQ clients can be configured to discover the list of live-backup server groups in a number of different ways.
 They can be configured explicitly or probably the most common way of doing this is to use *server discovery* for the client to automatically discover the list.